stephanpoetschner/django-vienna/2013_November/SSL for web devs/notes.md

 ## Why?

-* Hide your user's traffic
+* Protect our users!
-    * Might be on Wireless LAN.
+    * Might be on insecure network (Wireless LAN).
-    * Might be at work and look at new job offers.
+    * Might look at sensitive data (being at work and look at new job offers).
+    * Users tend to reuse their (weak) passwords over and over.
     * Traffic might be logged by third party (by the employer, by the provider, by the NSA, ...).
 As processing power increases, logged traffic might be decrypted.

+* Protect yourself!
     * Hide your login credentials!
 [2nd most common attack vector][1]
-    * Django-Admin interface?
-Imaginge you logging in at a conference using the local wireless.
+    * Ever accessed your Django-Admin interface at a conference using the wireless network.

-    * Your login-page?
-Users tend to reuse their (weak) passwords over and over.
-    * Your mobile Application?
-Leverage your API security by simply switching SSL on.
+* It's your job.
+Leverage security by simply switching SSL on.
+    * APIs for partners or mobile applications?
     * Making Man-In-the-Middle Attacks much harder.
     * It's a sane default.
         * [EFF recommends it.][2]
         * [Google Search sets SSL for logged-in users as default.][3]
         * [Facebook is doing it too][4]

 [1]: https://www.owasp.org/index.php/Top_10_2013-A2-Broken_Authentication_and_Session_Management
 [2]: https://www.eff.org/https-everywhere/deploying-https